LRDesign/Caliph/README.md

 ### Output without environment variables

 You might need to exclude the environment variables and pass them elsewise, if for example you are executing this command over ssh.
+The method `command` produces just the command and arguments without prepending env.

     command = cmd('java', 'my_file.jar')
     command.env['JAVA_HOME'] = '~/java_files'